FDI versus R\&amp;D in an endogenous growth model: Introduction

-The paper is structured as follows.
-Section \ref{structure} introduces an endogenous growth model with FDI.
-Section \ref{mainresult} investigates the interplay between FDI, R\&D, and economic growth of the host country.
+The remainder of the paper is organized as follows.
+Section \ref{structure} presents the endogenous growth model with FDI.
+Section \ref{mainresult} analyzes the interaction between FDI, R\&D, and host-country growth.
 Section \ref{conclusion} concludes.
-Formal proofs are presented in the Appendix.
+Formal proofs are relegated to Appendix \ref{appendix-proof}.